UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it prevented having to configure elk manually thus drastically reducing the risk of human error.
+No configuration was performed manually, which is advantageous because eliminated the need to configure elk manually thus drastically reducing the risk of human error.
 It also makes the process faster and more streamlined.

 The playbook implements the following tasks: